 You have probably been part of a traditional service review at some point.
 Did you ever feel that people weren’t listened to, weren’t involved in the process or didn’t feel part of it?

 A person-centred review is a different way of doing things.

-It uses person-centred thinking tools to explore what is happening from the person and other peoples’ perspectives.
-They result in outcomes and actions for person-centred change.
+It uses person-centred thinking tools to explore what is happening from the person’s perspective and from other peoples’ perspectives.
+This results in outcomes and actions for person-centred change.
 Outcomes can be confusing, and we have developed an eight-step process to make this easier.

 We have also produced a new resource that details what standards need to be in place before a person-centred review takes place.